Integrable models and $K$-theoretic pushforward of Grothendieck classes: Integrable five-vertex model

-which acts on $W_a \otimes W_1 \otimes \cdots \otimes W_{m}$.
 The matrix elements of the monodromy matrix $T_{a}(u)$ with respect to the auxiliary space $W_a$ are called as the $A$- $B$- $C$- and $D$-operators.
-In this paper, we focus on commutation relations and partition functions constructed from the $B$-operator
+Namely, we write the results of the action of the operator $T_{a}(u)$ on the basis vectors $| 0 \rangle_a$, $|1 \rangle_a$ of the space $W_a$ as